 Who can be a member?

-Any resident of the City may apply to be a member.
-To apply, a resident must complete an application by either filling out a form online or print and submit it to: firstname.lastname@example.org.
+Any resident of the City of Edmonds may apply to be a member.
+To apply, a resident must complete an application by either filling out the form online from this website or print and submit it to: firstname.lastname@example.org.
 Applications are also available for pick-up from the Development Services Department, located on the second floor of City Hall at 121—5th Ave.
 N.

 The City Council has requested that the applications include, besides standard questions for city board and commission applications, specific questions about: length of time living in Edmonds; whether the person rents or owns his/her residence (recognizing that the Commission’s membership should probably include both owners and tenants), and whether the applicant is also a landlord.
 The intent is to have a diversity of members.